julianofirme/hive-tasker/README.md

 In any Discord channel where the bot is present, use the command:
 ```
-!hive-task [your task description]
+!task [your task description]
 ```

 Example:
 ```
-!hive-task Create a new landing page with modern design and responsive layout
+!task Create a new landing page with modern design and responsive layout
 ```

 The bot will: